anshul-aggarwal/mazegame/README.md

 3. Sign in to Github, and choose the repository
 4. Click on "master" to change branch to "backgdReadMe"
 5. Click on game_flow.xml to open file.

+## Notes:
+1. We need to discuss the ping process again, as there may be some issues in case of player crash.
+At the moment, the flowcharts handle it using "Regenerate Ping Topology".